|Publishers Home History Glossary Guides Artists Topicals Collecting Blog Calendar Contact|

 Kohn Brothers 1898-

-The Kohn brothers, Adolpf and Alfred founded this firm in 1898 and it soon grew to become the largest publishing house within the Austrian Empire.
-They produced a wide variety of cards in different mediums but are best known for their many artist signed cards from notables such as Raphael Kirchner and Mela Koehler.
-They were somtimes commissioned by the Weiner Werkstätte to print postcards.
-In 1938 they became an arisierte business and the family would be deported in 1942, eventually meeting their deaths at Auschwitz.
-The daughter of Solomon Kohn however escaped to England and re-established the firm after the war.
-Their cards are usually only marked with their company’s initials, B.K.W.I.
+The Kohn brothers, Solomon, Adolpf and Alfred founded this firm (Bruder Kohn) in 1898 and it soon grew to become the largest publishing house within the Austrian Empire.
+They produced a wide variety of cards in different mediums but are best known for their many artist signed cards from notables such as Raphael Kirchner, Mela Koehler and Fritz Schonpflug.
+The Weiner Werkstatte commissioned them to print some of their postcards.
+In 1938 they became an arisierte business and the family would be deported in 1942, eventually meeting their deaths at Auschwitz in 1945.
+The daughter of Solomon Kohn, Minna Pixner, escaped to England and re-established the firm after the war in 1949.
+Their cards are usually only marked with their initials, B.K.W.I.

 Kokkei Shimbun (1907-1909)